 - Handful fresh chopped parsley for garnish

-- In a large cast iron skillet, heat 2 to 3 tbsp extra virgin olive oil over medium heat until shimmering but not smoking.
+- In a large cast iron skillet, heat 2 to 3 tablespoon extra virgin olive oil over medium heat until shimmering but not smoking.

 - Add shallots, red bell peppers, and green bell peppers.
 Raise the heat to medium-high, and cook for about 3 minutes, tossing occasionally.